akashcraft/LED-Controller/README.md

 - Dark Mode

 ## User Manual
-Will be available soon along with installer.
+Will be available soon.

 ## Installation
-An installer will be released soon.
-In the meantime, you may choose to run the source code yourself, Run the `lightcraft.py` file.
+LightCraft can be installed on Windows using the Installer file provided in [Releases](https://github.com/akashcraft/LED-Controller/releases) section.
+You may also choose to run the source code yourself.
+Run the `lightcraft.py` file.
 Please read important notes below.
 Here are the requirements:

 - Python [Get it here](https://www.python.org/downloads/release/)
 - customtkinter [Get it here](https://github.com/TomSchimansky/CustomTkinter)